simonava5/Final-Project-for-Programming-and-Scripting/README.md

 - [x] 1.
 Research background information about the data set and write a summary about it.
 - [x] 2.
 Keep a list of references you used in completing the project.
 - [x] 3.
 Download the data set and write some Python code to investigate it.
-- [ ] 4.
+- [x] 4.
 Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
-A Python script will quickly do this for you.
 - [ ] 5.
 Write a summary of your investigations.
 - [x] 6.
 Include supporting tables and graphics as you deem necessary.